 Sponsorship is not a gift.
 It should be part of a marketing strategy, as a complement to other marketing activities.
 You define the objectives of your event sponsorship just like you do with the rest of your marketing.

 In a good sponsorship relationship, you would discuss your objectives with the event organisers, describe how you’d like to get involved, which products you want to promote… and work towards that, in partnership with the event.

 #2 It’s limited to logo display and signage.

 In fact, sponsorship is powerful precisely because it is not about the logo, but because it is an active and interactive marketing tool.
-It’s about meaningful engagement with audiences.
+It’s about meaningful and authentic engagement with audiences.

 Sponsorship is determined by action.
 Instead of visual exposure only, it offers sponsors many – pretty much unlimited – opportunities to get actively involved.

 As an event sponsor, you can get in front of audiences, create and develop relationships at events, speak at events, participate in conversations in social media, showcase products, demonstrate your skills and expertise, re-engage with staff and clients, etc… Depending on the nature of an event, you can add a strong social aspect too.